Good Manufacturing Practices for Food (216-RICR-50-10-4)

 48. "Misbranded food" means the definition of R.I.
 Gen. Laws § 21-31-11.

 a.
-Engaging in any operation subject to these regulations or applicable statute, without a license, permit, or approval whenever engaging in such an operation requires a license, permit or approval;
+Engaging in any operation subject to this Part or applicable statute, without a license, permit, or approval whenever engaging in such an operation requires a license, permit or approval;

 b.
-Engaging in any activity prohibited by, or not in compliance with these regulations or other applicable statute or regulation, or prohibited by or not in compliance with any order, license, permit, approval, certification, guideline, policy or protocol issued by RIDOH pursuant to these regulations or applicable statute.
+Engaging in any activity prohibited by, or not in compliance with this Part or other applicable statute or Regulation, or prohibited by or not in compliance with any order, license, permit, approval, certification, guideline, policy or protocol issued by RIDOH pursuant to this Part or applicable statute.

 c.
-Failing to do, or failing to do in a timely manner, anything required by these regulations or other applicable statute or regulation, or required by any order, license, permit, approval, certification, guideline, policy or protocol issued by RIDOH pursuant to these regulations or applicable stature.
+Failing to do, or failing to do in a timely manner, anything required by this Part or other applicable statute or Regulation, or required by any order, license, permit, approval, certification, guideline, policy or protocol issued by RIDOH pursuant to this Part or applicable statute.

 50. "Pasteurization plant" means a facility for the pasteurization of milk.